 In 2015 the City broke ground on the new Union Station which will serve Raleigh as a transportation hub for decades to come.
 Nancy has consistently advocated for more funds dedicated specifically for bus stop shelters and benches.

 Under Mayor McFarlane’s leadership, the City has incorporated complete street models, recognizing that streets need to function for more than just cars.
 Sidewalks, pedestrian, bikes, and alternate forms of transit all need to be considered when developing a transportation plan.
-We are working with the County to develop a transportation plan that will go before the voters in Fall 2016.
-This plan will lay out our next steps to improve our transportation systems both within the city and throughout the surrounding areas.

 Protecting the Environment